rongqingpin/Cheatsheets/VBA.md

 Set rst = Nothing
 ```

+---

+MS Access Form and record operations:

+`DoCmd.RunCommand acCmdSaveRecord`
+`DoCmd.OpenForm "formName", , , , , , x`: passed x to the form opened
+`DoCmd.GoToRecord , , acNewRec`: open new record in form
+`DoCmd.close`: close form

 MS Access elements:

 `MsgBox "message", vbExclamation + vbOKOnly, "Box Header"`: open up messagebox
 `Me.checkbox1 = True`: mark checkbox as checked

+Operations on files:

+`Me.ffile.filename`: `ffile` is the field name of an attachment
+`file.SaveToFile filename`: `file` is a specific record in attachment; filename is the desired string which contains directory